aurorascharff/next15-account-selector/STEPS.md

 - SelectItem: Replace Icon item with Ariakit.SelectItem, replace hover: with data-active-item, the active item functionality is built in to Ariakit and stylable with data-active-item
 - SelectItem: Replace item with Ariakit.SelectItem, and use data-active-item: rather than hover:, replace focus-visible with data-focus-visible to differentiate between the mouse and keyboard focus correctly, replace disabled: with aria-disabled, the disabled={} prop now is correctly implemented behind the scenes by Ariakit.
 - SelectItemCheck: Replace the selected item check with Ariakit.SelectItemCheck and add value={account.id}
 - All of this is in the documentation!
 And there are docs for non-tailwind users as well.
+And so many ariakit primitives, not only for selects, but also for menus, dialogs, tooltips, and more.
 - Remove setExpanded from handleSwitchAccount, remove expanded useState.
 - Showcase the result.
 Keyboard nav, focus trap, arrow keys, escape to close, click outside to close, open/close with enter, and the menu is now accessible by default.
 The screen reader reads the select and the items correctly.
 - No longer have nameless divs, rather used declarative components with Ariakit without compromising on the customizability.